Graduate Programs in Education offering new online course on trauma-informed classrooms

 December 17, 2019

 A new online course offered by Earlham College’s Graduate Programs in Education will provide new resources and strategies for K-12 teachers working with students who have experienced traumatic events in their life.
+The registration deadline is January 21, 2020.

 “Trauma Informed Classrooms and Social Emotional Learning: Respect for Persons in our Current Climate” will be offered during spring semester 2020.
 It is designed for Earlham alumni or educators familiar with Quaker values and approaches to learning.
 Enrollment, however, is open to any practicing teacher in the United States.